 Tucked beneath a farm shop, this Mayfair wine bar feels like a cozy hideaway with candlelit tables, soft lighting, and a cellar-like calm.
 Guests rave about the team’s easy charm and spot-on pairings, noting that "they read our taste and poured exactly what we hoped for."
 However, seating can be policy-led; one detailed account described rigid table assignment that dampened a special night, a sharp contrast with the prevailing warmth.
 The cooking is small-plate driven and ingredient-forward, and the wine program is the showpiece.
 The culinary approach leans contemporary and pairing-focused: cheese and charcuterie that highlight artisan sourcing, plus beef tartare and croquettes to complement an adventurous list featuring skin-contact options.
 For families, this is more of an adult wine nook than a kid hangout.
 Expect boards, bread, and pastries rather than a children’s menu; even with the relaxed vibe, the food and atmosphere skew date-night oriented more than family dining.

-Area: Upscale, gallery-and-boutique-heavy Mayfair block catering to professionals, luxury shoppers, and hotel guests.
+Area vibe: Upscale, gallery-and-boutique-heavy Mayfair block catering to professionals, luxury shoppers, and hotel guests.

 Safety: Well-lit, high-footfall premium district with strong perceived safety.

-Nearby: Near Grosvenor Square and luxury retail; close to parks and high-end hotels which support evening wine crowds.
+What's nearby: Near Grosvenor Square and luxury retail; close to parks and high-end hotels which support evening wine crowds.